Hot Weather Might Raise Your Gestational Diabetes Risk

 Gestational diabetes affects more than 9 percent of women, according to a 2014 report by the Centers for Disease Control and Prevention.
 The condition can be dangerous for both mother and baby, which is why experts recommend pregnant women undergo screening between weeks 24 and 28.

-The placenta, which carries nutrients to the growing fetus, secretes hormones that help the baby develop, but that also block the action of insulin on the mother’s body.
+The placenta, which carries nutrients to the growing fetus, secretes hormones that help the baby develop.
+But these hormones can also block the action of insulin on the mother’s body.
 The result can be hyperglycemia (high blood sugar); when it persists it is categorized as gestational diabetes.
 Risk factors include:

 According to the Canadian researchers, exposure to hot weather is also a risk factor.
 They found that the higher the outdoor temperature, the more significant the risk of developing gestational diabetes.
 In the study, researchers gathered data from women who gave birth in the greater Toronto area between 2002 to 2014.
 (Excluded from the study were women who gave birth prematurely, and women who had type 1 or type 2 diabetes prior to pregnancy.)
 By tracking over 550,000 births and looking at weather data obtained from Environment and Climate Change Canada, the researchers found a correlation between rates of gestational diabetes and temperatures charted for 30 days prior to diagnosis.